 Boarding Passes and Attraction Tickets

-Of course you want to showcase that first-class status or amazing destination you’re about to visit.
+Of course you want to show off that first-class status or amazing destination you’re about to visit.
 But if you post an image of your entire boarding pass, you’re providing tons of information to criminals.
 Hackers can use every bit of that info to steal your identity: your full name, your frequent flier number, the airline, and especially the bar code.
 Plus, the dates announce exactly when you’ll be away from home.
 “That screams, ‘Come and rob my empty house, please,'” says Jenn Greene of Journeys with Jenn.
-The same goes for attraction and show tickets—any image of a ticket with a bar code can be scanned for your personal information.
+The same goes for attraction tickets and show tickets—any image of a ticket with a bar code can be scanned for your personal information.
 Think full name, address, credit card information and more.

 Hotel Room Numbers